Guradesh-01/Induction/README.md

 Sir gave all of us a full fledged lecture on Food role in students overall wellness and health giving a diet to help stay focused and energized and do well in acadmics as well as in sports or and extra curricular activities and it was a really interesting lecture really enjoyed it
 **Session by Causmic Club**
-The members of causmic club introduced github to everyone and told write every induction day held in readme txt file to submit at last day of induction
+:-The members of causmic club introduced github to everyone and told to write every induction day held in readme txt file to submit at last day of induction

 ## Day 3 (August,02 2025)